isrugeek/HighRes-net-exp/README.md

+*This repo is expermintal repo, the original repo can be found Here* [HighRes-net](https://github.com/ElementAI/HighRes-net)

 # HighRes-net: Multi Frame Super-Resolution by Recursive Fusion

 Pytorch implementation of HighRes-net, a neural network for multi frame super-resolution (MFSR), trained and tested on the [European Space Agency's Kelvin competition](https://kelvins.esa.int/proba-v-super-resolution/home/).